fathym/fathym.io_ParticleDev/README.md

 5. **Select your device, save, compile, flash**
     ![Particle Icons](http://community.fathym.com/Files/Storage/18dc2dab-fd6e-4754-89ba-28e6611c1dae "Particle Icons")
   - The .ino should get random test data flowing to Fathym exactly as is, so we'll test everything before messing with the code
-6. **Create a new Photon Part in your Fathym Homespace**
+6. **Create a new Photon Part in your Fathym Home Space**
   ![Fathym Home](https://41.media.tumblr.com/101c284e6b4c640957cbaa86e444fe32/tumblr_o58dv5IR7S1qcz8h1o2_1280.jpg "Fathym Home")
   - Create an  account at [community.fathym.com](http.//community.fathym.com) if you haven't already
-  - From your homespace, click the plus "+" button to get to the catalog of addable parts
+  - From your Home Space, click the plus "+" button to get to the catalog of addable parts
   - Choose the Particle Photon part
   - Add your Photon deviceID, which you can find on your [Particle Dashboard](https://dashboard.particle.io/user/devices)
 8. **Enter your Photon Part on Fathym and add visualizations**